-The Cultural Creators Friendship Group (CCFG) is a cross-partisan coalition in the European Parliament (EP) with members from six different political groups.
-We aim at improving the whole European cultural ecosystem - i.e. the Cultural and Creative Sectors (CCS) - and especially the situation and conditions of creators, e.g. authors, performers and artists.
+The Cultural Creators Friendship Group (CCFG) is a cross-partisan coalition in the European Parliament (EP), consisting of currently 25 members from 6 different political groups and 14 different countries.
+We aim at improving the whole European cultural ecosystem with a focus on the Cultural and Creative Sectors (CCS) - and especially on the situation and conditions of creators of cultural works, e.g. authors, performers and artists.

 The CCFG is not an official organ of the European Parliament and therefore does not represent the EP or speak on its behalf.
 It is an informal cooperation scheme among Members of the European Parliament (MEPs) that are interested to forward and promote its principles as enshrined in our CCFG Manifesto (see below).

 The idea of the CCFG is to operate as a forum of discussion and cooperation among its members to discuss topics described in the Manifesto and that are of relevance to policies of the European Union, e.g. upcoming files in relevant EP committees, and to act as a forum for interest groups to present their positions or proposals on topics that are relevant to scope of the CCFG.

 Interest groups or individuals representing the CCS can officially support the CCFG and participate in our meetings.
 Essential requirement for supporters is being registered in the transparency register of the EU institutions.